 Yes.
-In respect of real estate AIFs, the borrowing limits are 25% of the asset for open-ended AIFs and 33% of the asset for closed-ended publicly and privately (by more than five investors, which are not exclusively qualified as professional investors) subscribed AIFs.
-Closed-ended AIFs which are privately subscribed by five or fewer retail investors or whose investors are exclusively qualified as professional investors are not subject to any borrowing limit.
+Pursuant to the limits to be established under the new CMVM Regulation (to enter into effect soon), real estate AIFs are subject to the borrowing limits of 25% of the asset for open-ended AIFs and 50% of the asset for closed-ended, publicly subscribed AIFs.
+Closed-ended AIFs that are privately subscribed are not subject to any borrowing limit.

-As regards AIFs investing in securities or financial assets and AIFs investing in long-term non-financial assets with a determinable value, their regulations shall set out the limits for borrowing.
+As regards AIFs investing in securities or financial assets and AIFs investing in long-term, non-financial assets with a determinable value, their regulations shall set out the limits for borrowing.